Skip to main content

 under-cabinet-range-hood-height-over-stovetop

-Under cabinet range hoods are the most common.
-Recommended installation is 18-24 inches off the cooking surface.
+Under-cabinet range hoods are the most common.
+For a traditional range, they should be installed 18 to 24 inches above the cooking surface.

 Installation Process and Tips

-You're now ready to take on the installation process.
+You're now ready to tackle the installation process.
 Follow these steps to ensure a smooth setup:

-• Prepare the Area: If your range hood requires venting through an exterior wall, ensure you have the necessary tools and materials.
+• Prepare the Area: If your range hood requires venting through an exterior wall, make sure you have the necessary tools and materials.

-• Anchoring and Support: Range hoods can be heavy, so proper anchoring and support are vital.
+• Anchoring and Support: Range hoods can be heavy, so proper anchoring and support are crucial.
 Make sure you're attaching the hood securely to studs in the wall.

-• Ventilation Considerations: If your range hood requires external ventilation, ensure you're positioning it in a way that allows for easy duct connection.
+• Ventilation Considerations: If your range hood requires external ventilation, ensure you're positioning it to allow for easy duct connection.

 Common Range Hood Installation Mistakes to Avoid

-As you prepare to install your range hood, keep an eye out for these common mistakes that can hinder your range hood's performance:
+As you prepare to install your range hood, be aware of these common mistakes that can hinder its performance:

 Personalization and User Preferences